Cystic Fibrosis European Network

 Samples

 Three purified DNA samples (15µl, conc ~ 1µg/3µl), harboring homozygous or heterozygous CFTR mutations, will be sent to the registered laboratories with the request to test for the presence of CFTR mutations, using the routine protocols.
 The samples are accompanied by mock clinical cases.
-The samples will be distributed to the laboratories from the middle of September.

 Analysis and reporting